-&lt;sup>1 Chandler and Reddell (2001) split the listed Batrisodes texanus into two species, B. texanus and B. cryptotexanus, but the USFWS (2009b) does not recognize the split.
-Species identified as B. cryptotexanus are known from 15 caves, all in Williamson County (Chandler and Reddell 2001; D.S.
-Chandler, personal communication to K. White, 2006).
-Both species are considered federally endangered and are protected under the Endangered Species Act.
-This report will reference each respective Batrisodes species by their taxonomically accepted Latin name.
+1 Chandler and Reddell (2001) split the listed Batrisodes texanus into two species, B. texanus and B. cryptotexanus, but the USFWS (2018a) does not recognize the split.
+For this reason, both species are considered federally endangered and are protected under the Endangered Species Act.
+USFWS (2018) indicates both species are known from a total of 25 caves.